Skip to content

 • # SSM Affected Cases: The number of affected cases and total number of cases displayed as a fraction and percentage

-Custom Gene and Mutation Filters
+Custom Mutated Genes and Somatic Mutation Filters

 Custom Gene/Mutation Filters